 (c) If an Optionee's employment with the Company or a Subsidiary is terminated as a result of the Optionee's suffering of a disability, then, even though all the Option Shares issuable pursuant to options held by the Optionee may not, pursuant to the provisions of Section 7 hereof, be available for purchase on the date the Optionee's employment is terminated, the Optionee shall, at any time during the one (1) year period following the date the Optionee's employment is terminated (and notwithstanding the provisions of Section 7 hereof), be entitled to purchase the full number of Option Shares which, as of the date the Optionee's employment is terminated, are issuable pursuant to the terms of the unexercised portion of any such unexpired options held by the Optionee.
-If and to the extent that the Optionee does not, during the one (1) year period following the termination of his employment on account of a disability, exercise any unexercised portion of any unexpired options held by the Optionee on the date his employment is terminated due to his disability, any and all rights of the Optionee to purchase shares of Common Stock pursuant to the terms of any such unexercised portion of any such unexercised options shall be cancelled and terminated effective immediately following the end of such one (1) year period.
+If and to the extent that the Optionee does not, during the one (1) year period following the termination of his employment on account of a disability, exercise any unexercised portion of any unexpired options held by the Optionee to purchase shares of Common Stock pursuant to the terms of any such unexercised portion of any such unexercised options shall be cancelled and terminated effective immediately following the end of such one (1) year period.
 The term "disability" shall, for the purposes of this Plan, be defined in the same manner as such term is defined in Section 22(e)(3) of the Internal Revenue Code of 1986.